rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

     interval = 15000
 ```

-amqp.uri
+* `amqp.uri`
-:   The URI of RabbitMQ server's endpoint.
+  * The URI of RabbitMQ server's endpoint.

-amqp.username
+* `amqp.username`
-:   Username for RabbitMQ connection authentication.
+  * Username for RabbitMQ connection authentication.

-amqp.password
+* `amqp.password`
-:   Password for RabbitMQ connection authentication.
+  * Password for RabbitMQ connection authentication.

-queue.name
+* `queue.name`
-:   The name of queue.
+  * The name of queue.

-queue.declare
+* `queue.declare`
-:   true if you want to declare queue on startup.
+  * true if you want to declare queue on startup.

-queue.durable
+* `queue.durable`
-:   true if you want to declare a drable queue.
+  * true if you want to declare a drable queue.

-queue.autoDelete
+* `queue.autoDelete`
-:   true if you want to declare an autodelete queue.
+  * true if you want to declare an autodelete queue.

-queue.exclusive
+* `queue.exclusive`
-:   true if you want to declare an exclusive queue.
+  * true if you want to declare an exclusive queue.

-exchange.name
+* `exchange.name`
-:   The name of exchange.
+  * The name of exchange.

-exchange.declare
+* `exchange.declare`
-:   true if you want to declare exchange on startup.
+  * true if you want to declare exchange on startup.

-exchange.type
+* `exchange.type`
-:   The type of exchange.
+  * The type of exchange.
 You can specify the following value:
     * "direct"
     * "fanout"
     * "topic"

-exchange.durable
+* `exchange.durable`
-:   true if you want to declare a durable exchange.
+  * true if you want to declare a durable exchange.

-exchange.autoDelete
+* `exchange.autoDelete`
-:   true if you want to declare an autodelete exchange.
+  * true if you want to declare an autodelete exchange.

-bind.startUp
+* `bind.startUp`
-:   true if you want to bind queue to exchange on startup.
+  * true if you want to bind queue to exchange on startup.
     Also need to specify `queue.name` and `exchange.name`.

-bind.routingKey
+* `bind.routingKey`
-:   The name of routing key.
+  * The name of routing key.
 This is used to bind queue to exchange.

-message.deliveryMode
+* `message.deliveryMode`
-:   The delivery mode. if not specified, defaults to 1.
+  * The delivery mode. if not specified, defaults to 1.
     * 1 - non-persistent
     * 2 - persistent

-message.priority
+* `message.priority`
-:   The priority of message. if not specified, defaults to 0.
+  * The priority of message. if not specified, defaults to 0.

-message.routingKey
+* `message.routingKey`
-:   The name of routingKey.
+  * The name of routingKey.
 This is stored to message property.

-gerrit.name
+* `gerrit.name`
-:   The name of gerrit(not hostname).
+  * The name of gerrit(not hostname).
 This is your given name to identify your gerrit.
     This can be used for message header only.

-gerrit.hostname
+* `gerrit.hostname`
-:   The hostname of gerrit for SCM connection.
+  * The hostname of gerrit for SCM connection.
     This can be used for message header only.

-gerrit.scheme
+* `gerrit.scheme`
-:   The scheme of gerrit for SCM connection.
+  * The scheme of gerrit for SCM connection.
     This can be used for message header only.

-gerrit.port
+* `gerrit.port`
-:   The port number of gerrit for SCM connection.
+  * The port number of gerrit for SCM connection.
     This can be used for message header only.

-monitor.interval
+* `monitor.interval`
-:   The interval time in milliseconds for connection monitor.
+  * The interval time in milliseconds for connection monitor.
     You can specify the value more than 5000.

 Default Values